(a non-profit collective promoting traditional & roots folk

 & McQuade (Fanshawe Park Rd W) and online

-subsequently toured and recorded almost 30 albums with this hard-working and
+University and subsequently toured and recorded almost 30 albums with this

-enduring band up until 2010, in that time garnering a reputation for his
+hard-working and enduring band up until 2010, in that time garnering a

 From achingly